neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 ## The Movie Database Model

-The model in this tutorial includes three different types of nodes, each with their own properies, and six different types of relationships, one of which has its own properites.
-The underlying structure of the web aplication is described in the image below:
+The model in this tutorial includes three different types of nodes, each with their own properties, and six different types of relationships, one of which has its own properties.
+The underlying structure of the web application is described in the image below:

 ![domain model](network_image.png)